Billesdan History, Family Crest & Coats of Arms

 Early History of the Billesdan family

-Another 109 words (8 lines of text) covering the years 165 and 1650 are included under the topic Early Billesdan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Billesdan research.
+Another 55 words (4 lines of text) covering the years 165 and 1650 are included under the topic Early Billesdan History in all our PDF Extended History products and printed products wherever possible.

 Billesdan Spelling Variations